Félix Pie: Uni-President 7-Eleven Lions

 On January 12, 2016, the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League, a professional baseball team based in Taiwan, confirmed that Pie signed with the team and would join the spring training in mid-February.
 Pie was the first foreign slugger for Lions after 2009.
 The Lions had been weak for the 2014 and 2015 seasons because of poor hitting.
 Pie was expected to help the team score more easily with his hitting ability.
 The previous foreign slugger for Lions was Tilson Brito, who played for Lions from 2006 to 2008.
 Following an ankle injury, Pie was released.

 Bravos de León

 On March 7, 2018, Pie signed with the Bravos de León of the Mexican Baseball League.

 He collected a .334 batting average with 16 HR and 61 RBI in that year.
 On March 7, 2019, he renewed contract for the upcoming season in this league.
 He posted a batting average of .381, but lost the batting title to fellow former MLB player Chris Carter.
 He became a free agent following the 2019 season.

 Piratas de Campeche

 On March 13, 2020, Pie signed with the Piratas de Campeche of the Mexican League.
 Pie did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

-He was released on January 17, 2022.
+Pie made 46 appearances for Campeche in 2021, slashing .297/.381/.452 with five home runs, 23 RBI, and two stolen bases.
+He was released by the Piratas on January 17, 2022.

 Wild Health Genomes

 On April 8, 2022, Pie signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
+In 97 appearances for the Genomes, he slashed .254/.343/.418 with 13 home runs, 48 RBI, and five stolen bases.
+Pie became a free agent after the season.